ellenpham/ellenpham/README.md

 :heart_decoration: I'm passionate about designing and developing websites and applications.

-:telescope: I am currently learning ReactJS and MongoDB.
+:telescope: I am currently working on a full-stack application as part of Coder Academy group project.
+See my progress [here](https://github.com/irene2mana-T3A2-2023).

 :seedling: Previously a resourcing specialist, currently embarking on the new career journey in tech industry.